Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Introduction

+A popular data-driven method of choosing the order is the selection procedure proposed by Newey and West (1994) in the context of long run variance estimation.
+See, among other, the simulation section of Hong and Lee (2005).
+This selection procedure is however difficult to justify theoretically.
+Newey and West selection method, although being optimal for long-run variance estimation, does not produce a rate-optimal test because the optimal order for testing differs from the optimal order for estimation, see e.g. Guerre and Lavergne (2002) and the references therein.
+Escanciano and Lobato (2009) study a data-driven choice of order based on an AIC/BIC criterion which is suitable for estimation but is not adaptive rate-optimal for tests of the white noise hypothesis.
+This contrasts with the new data-driven tests proposed here.

 The paper is organized as follows.
-Section \ref{Construction of the test} details the penalty approach leading to the data-driven order $\widehat{p}$ and the construction of the rejection region of the test.
-Section \ref{Main results} studies the test under the general weak white noise null hypothesis and under the new class of alternatives mentioned above.
+Section \ref{Construction of the test} describes the penalty approach leading to the data-driven order $\widehat{p}$ and the construction of the rejection region of the test.
+Section \ref{Main results} studies the statistical properties of the test under the general weak white noise null hypothesis and under the new class of alternatives mentioned above.
 It illustrates the importance of the choice of a suitable penalty both under the null and the alternative.
-Section \ref{Optimal} states our adaptive rate-optimality results and compares the new test with the Cram\'{e}r-von Mises test in Deo (2000), the data-driven test of Escanciano and Lobato (2009) and the Xiao and Wu (2011) maximum test.
-Section \ref{Simulation experiments} is a simulation experiment which proposes a calibration of the penalty term and a comparison of our automatic test with other data-driven ones, including Escanciano and Lobato (2009) and Newey and West (1994) plug in choice of the order.
-Section \ref{Concluding remarks} concludes the paper.
-Our main assumptions are gathered and discussed in an Appendix, while proofs are grouped in a supplementary material document.
+Section \ref{Optimal} states our adaptive rate-optimality results and compares the new test with the Cram\'{e}r-von Mises test of Deo (2000), the data-driven test of Escanciano and Lobato (2009) and the maximum test of Xiao and Wu (2011).
+Section \ref{Simulation experiments} reports a simulation experiment that proposes a calibration of the penalty term and compares our automatic test with other data-driven tests, including tests of Deo (2000) or Escanciano and Lobato (2009) and a test that uses the Newey and West (1994) plug-in order selection procedure.
+Section \ref{Concluding remarks} concludes.
+Proofs can be found in the supplementary material.